Mapo Tofu is a traditional Sichuan dish. It has a numbing sensation when you eat it. It’s spicy, hot and savory. It’s definitely my kind of good eats!

 1. Blanch the tofu in boiling water for about 30 seconds, adding a pinch of salt to make the pieces more durable.
 Take the tofu out and drain all the excess water.

-2. Heat up the wok.
+2. Heat up a wok.
 Add 3 tablespoons of oil and heat to a medium heat.
 Add the minced beef and then stir fry until well done.
-Take it out and put it aside.
+Take out and put it aside.

 3. With the excess oil in the wok, add the minced ginger, dry red peppers and chili bean paste, and stir well until fragrant.
 Add the Sichuan pepper oil and water.
 Then add all the other ingredients for the sauce (Sichuan pepper powder, salt, sugar, pepper, dark soy sauce, sesame oil), and then stir in the cooked minced beef.
 Cover the wok for about 10 seconds.
 Then add the minced garlic, cornstarch water, chili oil, and scallions.
 Carefully stir until everything is combined.